 In brief, if you intend to rely on this particular rule, then you must demonstrate the following:

-• You do not fall foul of the “suitability grounds” under Appendix FM of the Immigration Rules (for example your removal form the UK is conducive to public good, this generally applies if you have a criminal record, but also covers other matters)
+• You do not fall foul of the “suitability grounds” under Appendix FM of the Immigration Rules (for example your removal from the UK is conducive to the public good, this generally applies if you have a criminal record, but also covers other matters)

-• Apply using the correct application form and pay the correct accompanying Home Office fee (not applicable, if you qualify for fee waiver – I will explore fee waiver applications in further details in forthcoming blogs, so watch this space! )
+• Apply using the correct application form and pay the correct accompanying Home Office fee (not applicable, if you qualify for a fee waiver – I will explore fee waiver applications in further details in forthcoming blogs, so watch this space!)

 • Must have lived in the UK “continuously” (note: not “lawfully”) for 20 years